lynnhtetaung/lynnhtetaung/README.md

 # 👋 Hi, I'm Lynn Htet Aung

-🎓 Graduate from UCSY, Yangon, Myanmar
+🎓 Bachelor from UCSY, Yangon, Myanmar
 💼 Worked at Frontiir, Myanmar
 🎓 PhD from Okayama University
 💻 Currently working at a Japan IT company